reicraftscodes/group-4-dissertation/README.md

 ```
 Step 5: Run Code block

-Before running each code block, please do make sure to edit the config from main() to customise training parameters
+Before running each code block, please do make sure to edit the config from main() to customise training parameters.

+Step 6: Getting all results

-Step 6: Once everyone successfully runs it and you have results, save a copy of the notebook
+Once everything successfully runs, save a copy of the notebook.

+All the training results are in the ```experiments``` folder